 If you struggle with forgetfulness or have a short memory, you’ve probably seen the potential benefits of Ginkgo Biloba being tossed around the wellness community.
 But what is Ginkgo Biloba and how exactly can it help you be less forgetful?
 Well, some reports say that it improves memory functions by stimulating the growth of new neurons.
+Others find that it integrates well with wholesome nootropic blends to promote focus and energy.

 Before you take any of these claims for granted, though, let’s dig into the research available to help us understand the potential benefits of Ginkgo Biloba as a daily wellness supplement: